PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Conversion to PDF Notes.md

 Second, Pandoc dropped the format of our hyperlinks; the links themselves remained in the exported files, but the formatting was dropped.
 I did not find a way to resolve that (but there are a thousand Pandoc options to sort through).
-And lastly, Pandoc was ignoring css that I had in the files.
+And lastly, Pandoc was ignoring CSS that I had in the files.
 Like the hyperlinks there's probably an option to alter that behavior, but I did not find it.